LuBingtan/fsmgraph/README.md

 ### FSM-Graph
 This is a framwork for workflow controller.
-It is suitable for workflow with structure like graph, and every vertex and edge in graph is a stateful object which maybe change the behavior of a vertex's executor and the openness of an edge.
+It is suitable for workflow with structure like stateful graph, in which every vertex and edge in graph is a stateful object.
+The change of state will change the behavior of a vertex's executor or the openness of an edge.

 ---